Climate Resources and Partners

 Climate Adaptation Partnerships formerly known as Regional Integrated Sciences and Assessments (CAP/RISA) Program

 NOAA Climate Adaptation Partnerships (CAP) / Regional Integrated Sciences and Assessments (RISA) program is an applied research and engagement program that expands society’s regional capacity to adapt to climate impacts in the U.S. by supporting sustained, collaborative relationships that help communities build lasting and equitable climate resilience.

 State Climate Summaries

 State Climate Summaries provides information (as of 2022) and extends the historical climate record to 2020 for each state.
 The summaries cover assessment topics directly related to NOAA’s mission, specifically historical climate variations and trends, future climate model projections of climate conditions during the 21st century, and past and future conditions of sea level and coastal flooding.

 The Climate Explorer gives users a way to check how climate conditions in the United States are projected to change over the coming decades.
 This information—derived from global climate models—is available for counties and county-equivalents for all 50 states and U.S. territories in the United States.

-Representing the first two volumes of the Fourth National Climate Assessment (NCA4), this report is an authoritative assessment of the science of climate change, with a focus on the United States.
+Representing the first two volumes of the Fourth National Climate Assessment (NCA4), the Climate Science Special Report is an authoritative assessment of the science of climate change, with a focus on the United States.

 This report fulfills the Global Change Research Act of 1990 mandate by focusing on the human welfare, societal, and environmental elements of climate change and variability for 10 regions and 18 national topics, with particular attention paid to observed and projected risks, impacts, consideration of risk reduction, and implications under different mitigation pathways.